rauljordan/catalyst-devnet/README.md

   --tranches-dir "./data/tranches"
 ```

-Run the keystores generator from a pre-determined mnemonic
+OPTIONAL (already checked into the repository) Run the keystores generator from a pre-determined mnemonic

 ```
 eth2-val-tools keystores \